 Answer the following questions about the media companies in your hometown.

-Write a 500-word summary and upload your document to Blackboard.
+Write a 500-word summary of your findings.
 Please come to class prepared to discuss your findings.

 Using the media conglomerate I assigned you, write a 500-word summary of the conglomerate and its holdings.
 What major operations do they own in each of the various media industries?
 What products have you consumed from these various operations?
 Is there any philosophy behind their media operations (for example, why does Viacom own both MTV and Nickelodeon?)?